 In a span of less than six months, Cheap Trick released one of the all-time great debut albums and its terrific follow-up.
 The group then delivered a rock and roll triple play with the release of 'Heaven Tonight' in May of 1978.

-The Story of the Small Faces’ Masterpiece, ‘Ogdens’ Nut Gone Flake’
+50 Years Ago: Small Faces Release Their Masterpiece, ‘Ogdens’ Nut Gone Flake’

 In May 1968, the Small Faces released their final LP, Ogdens' Nut Gone Flake, putting an end of their short but stimulating career.

 30 Years Ago: ‘Golden Throats’ Collects the Worst of the Worst

 On May 18, 1988, Rhino Records opened a door to a world few music fans knew existed.

 Donovan Announces New Album

 Today (May 10) is Donovan's 67th birthday, and, in a twist, he is giving his fans a present.
 He began streaming his new single.

 Eric Kitteringham, Original Bassist For Rory Gallagher’s ‘Taste,’ Dies